 The existing public transportation services in Berrien County are not adequately meeting the needs of residents and businesses.
-Previous studies, outreach and analysis of data all indicate that the services currently provided by the four transit agencies in the county are too complicated, unaffordable for many, and don't sufficiently connect important destinations or operate during the hours needed.
+Previous studies, outreach, and analysis of data all indicate that the services currently provided by the four transit agencies in the county are too complicated, unaffordable for many, and don't sufficiently connect important destinations or operate during the hours needed.
 The two largest urban areas - St. Joseph Benton Harbor and Niles are not directly connected to each other by transit.
-There is currently no transit or very limited service for 48 percent of the population within the TwinCATS MPO area.